voitelo/my-own-bad-hyprdots/README.md

 # my-own-bad-hyprdots-dont-question
-F off i dont want you here
+i dislike you being here random guy i dont know

 note the install.sh doesnt install all of the stuff so install them manually idiot